physionetchallenges/physionetchallenges.github.io/2020/index.md

 The data for this Challenge are from multiple sources:

-1. Southeast University, China, including the data from the China Physiological Signal Challenge 2018
-2. St. Petersburg Institute of Cardiological Technics, St. Petersburg, Russia.
-3. The Physikalisch Technische Bundesanstalt, Brunswick, Germany.
+1. CPSC Database and CPSC-Extra Database
+2. INCART Database
+3. PTB and PTB-XL Database
-4. Georgia 12-Lead ECG Challenge Database, Emory University, Atlanta, Georgia, USA.
+4. The Georgia 12-lead ECG Challenge (G12EC) Database
+5. Undisclosed Database

 The first source is the public and unused data from the [China Physiological Signal Challenge in 2018 (CPSC2018)](http://2018.icbeb.org/), held during the 7th International Conference on Biomedical Engineering and Biotechnology in Nanjing, China.
 The unused data from the CPSC2018 is NOT the test data from the CPSC2018.
 The test data of the CPSC2018 is included in the final private database that has been sequestered.
 This training set consists of two sets of 6,877 (male: 3,699; female: 3,178) and 3,453 (male: 1,843; female: 1,610) of 12-ECG recordings lasting from 6 seconds to 60 seconds.
 Each recording was sampled at 500 Hz.